Fighting Fraud, Corruption, Racketeering and Treason across Multiple State Owned Entities and Government departments

 A PRESIDENT CAUGHT IN THE ACT

-OUTA released compelling case document which we have compiled in an effort to convince Parliament and other organs of state, including the Constitutional Court if need be, to have Jacob Zuma removed as the President of South Africa.
+In June 2017, OUTA compiled a compelling case document, aimed at convincing Parliament and other organs of state, including the Constitutional Court if need be, to have Jacob Zuma removed as the President of South Africa.

 BANK OF BARODA